 Our lodges in New Zealand almost always provide all the gear.
 We already mentioned travel to New Zealand is shorter and easier than you think.
 Would it help if we mentioned most lodges provide fishing gear?
 You do not have to pack waders, boots, rods, and reels.
 Most guides provide tackle and flies as well.
 A trip to New Zealand is making more and more sense.
 If only you knew the language….

 Kiwis speak English and are very friendly.
 Although you may have to translate “jandal” to flip flop and “lollies” to candy, New Zealanders have a unique accent.
 From when you arrive into customs to when you board your return flight home, all communication is in English.
 The hardest conversation may very well be when your guide is trying to describe where your fish is holding in one of New Zealand’s gin-clear streams and you cannot fathom their ability to see into the water.
 “The fish is by that small smudge on that tiny white rock near the smaller tan pebble….”

 New Zealand is on the other side of the world from most of us.
 That is a fact.
 But it is a myth that a fly fishing trip to New Zealand is too far, too expensive, and only for expert anglers.
-A New Zealand fly fishing trip is much more accessible than ever before and with our in-house New Zealand expert, Simon Chu, it may very well be your next trip.
+A New Zealand fly fishing trip is much more accessible than ever before.